manish8236/Library-management-MERN/README.md

-This Project uses MERN with redux for state managment.
+This Project uses MERN with redux for state managment. <br>
-MongoDB, Express.js, React.js, Node.js, Redux.
+MongoDB, Express.js, React.js, Node.js, Redux.<br>
-ReactStrap is implemented as well to use bootstrap well.
+ReactStrap is implemented as well to use bootstrap well.<br>

-Library Management System with :
+Library Management System with :<br>

-User Registration/LogIn.
+User Registration/LogIn.<br>
-Add Books.
+Add Books.<br>
-Remove Books.
+Remove Books.<br>
-Display Books.
+Display Books.<br>

 ### `Replace MongoURI`

-Replace MongoURI in ./config/default.js with your atlas MongoURI in-case it does'nt work.
+Replace MongoURI in ./config/default.js with your atlas MongoURI in-case it does'nt work.<br>

 ### `npm install`

-Run npm install in root directory of the project and then in the client directory to install all the dependencies.
+Run npm install in root directory of the project and then in the client directory to install all the dependencies.<br>

 ### `npm run dev`